energylocal/cydynni/docs/userguide.md

 Select the WIFI network you wish to connect to, enter the passkey and click connect.

 The green light on the smartplug will now turn on again.
-If the connection is successful you will see 10 very fast consequative flashes.
+If the connection is successful you will see 10 very fast  consecutive flashes.

 The web interface will also show that the module has connected and its IP address: